ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 image:
 ---

 [Delta Lake](https://delta.io/) is an open-source storage framework that enables building a Lakehouse architecture with compute engines including Spark, Flink and also APIs for Scala, Java, Rust and Python.
 Delta Lake provides key features like ACID transactions, schema evolution, time travel, audit history and can handle petabyte-scale tables.
-It also unifies batch and streaming processes while providing DML operations trough its SQL and Spark API.
+It also unifies batch and streaming processes while providing DML operations through its SQL and Spark API.

 # Understanding Delta Lake